Day 1: Arrival Into Barranqilla

 Day 6: Parque Los Flamencos

 We will rise early and head out towards Los Flamencos National Park located on the Caribbean coast, in dry tropical forest area to the west of the peninsula of La Guajira.
 Among the scrub, we'll look for Orinocan Saltator, Caribbean Hornero, Bare-eyed Pigeon, Green-rumped Parrotlet, Scaled Dove and Brown-throated Parakeet.
 Within cactus-rich scrub we'll look for Chestnut Piculet, White-fringed Antwren, Black-crested Antshrike, Vermilion Cardinal, Straight-billed Woodcreeper, Buffy Hummingbird, Red-billed Emerald, Pileated Finch, Crested Bobwhite and Red-crowned Woodpecker.
-In the lagoon bays we will board dugouts with sails (don`t worry, these are safe) and search for Roseate Spoonbill, American Flamingo and Scarlet & White Ibis, as well as for terns, cormorants, herons and egrets.
+In seasonally flooded plains and lagoons we'll look for Roseate Spoonbill, Greater Flamingo and Scarlet & White Ibis, as well as for terns, cormorants, herons and egrets.
 We will return to Santa Marta for the night.

 Fly off to other destinations in Colombia or to Bogotá for your connecting international flights.